sinequa/sba-angular/docs/modules/hello-search/hello-search.md

 # Hello Search

-The "Hello Search" app is the simplest kind of Search-Based Application you can build with the SBA Framework.
+*Hello Search* is the simplest kind of Search-Based Application you can build with the SBA Framework.
 It is made of a single module and a single Angular component, which shows a search form and a list of results:

 ![Hello Search]({{site.baseurl}}assets/tutorial/hello-search.png)